As a kid, I always found myself watching a show called "BBC Rogue Traders”.

 Secondly, even if they do decide to pay you… you may be subject to a chargeback later down the line.
 Something that happened to me before I started using Upwork (and actually lost me close to $1,000).

-I know a lot of people are still sore about the 20% fee Upwork put in place back in June, but trust me when I say moving clients off the platform is not the answer.
+I know a lot of people are still sore about the 20% fee put in place by Upwork back in June, but trust me when I say moving clients off the platform is not the answer.

 Handling Payments the Right Way